-If the parent applicant is not approved for the PLUS loan, he or she will have the ability to obtain an endorser (cosigner) by completing the request on studentloans.gov .
-The endorser will need the PLUS Endorser Code which can be found in the confirmation email received in the denial notice or by logging into studentloans.gov and selecting “Direct PLUS Loan Requests”.
+If the parent applicant is not approved for the PLUS loan, he or she will have the ability to obtain an endorser (cosigner) by completing the request on studentaid.gov .
+The endorser will need the PLUS Endorser Code which can be found in the confirmation email received in the denial notice or by logging into studentaid.gov and selecting "Endorse a PLUS Loan" from the "Apply for Aid" drop-down in the top navigation.
 If the parent does not have an endorser, the student can contact our office to request an additional unsubsidized Federal Stafford Loan ($4,000 for freshman and sophomore level, $5,000 for junior and senior level).

 If a graduate student is denied a PLUS Loan, they can explore private loan options.

 Typically, the student's financial aid will be applied toward the tuition and fee bill first.
 However, if there is any balance at the time the PLUS loan is disbursed, it will be applied toward the remaining bill.
 The remaining loan will be refunded to whoever was designated on the PLUS application submitted through studentaid.gov .
 If you elect for the student to receive the refund, it will be sent to their direct deposit approximately three days prior to the beginning of the semester.
 If you elect to receive the refund directly, a check will be mailed to you (this process could take up to two weeks).